Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 # Overview

-This cheatsheet is for business develoment people, especially in terms of understanding key things quickly when trying to sell microservices.
+This cheatsheet is to help business develoment understand key things quickly when trying to sell microservices.

 This BD cheatsheet includes: